-Jesus Pacheco et al. (2016) reviewed the critical factors and their relationship to sustainable innovation in manufacturing among small and medium-sized companies in a systematic study that reviewed articles on the subject between 1996 and 2009.
-Fussler & James (1996) coined the term "sustainable innovation".
-They defined it as "new products and processes that add to the consumer and business value and significantly reduce environmental impacts."
-Foxen & Anderson (2008) emphasize the need to create and apply new knowledge, values, laws, and abilities.
-One of the review writer's, Navas (2014), notes that small and medium enterprises need to invest in systemic innovation if they want to succeed or at least survive.
+Jesus Pacheco et al. (2016) systematically review critical factors of sustainable innovation among small and medium-sized manufacturers.
+Fussler and James (1996) coined the term "sustainable innovation", defined as "new products and processes that add to the consumer and business value and significantly reduce environmental impacts”.
+Foxen and Anderson (2008) emphasize the need to create and apply new knowledge, values, laws, and capabilities.
+Navas (2014) notes that small and medium enterprises need to invest in systemic innovation if they want to succeed or at least survive.

 3. Reciprocal relations in the fields of production and design